French Revolution of 1848: Economic and international influences

 The French middle class watched changes in Britain with interest.
 When Britain's Reform Act 1832 extended enfranchisement to any man paying taxes of £10 or more per year (previously the vote was restricted to landholders), France's free press took interest.
 Meanwhile, economically, the French working class may perhaps have been slightly better off than Britain's working class.
 Still, unemployment in France threw skilled workers down to the level of the proletariat.
 The only nominally social law of the July Monarchy was passed in 1841.
 This law prohibited the use of labor of children under eight years of age, and the employment of children less than 13 years old for night-time work.
 This law was routinely flouted.

 The year 1846 saw a financial crisis and bad harvests, and the following year saw an economic depression.
 A poor railway system hindered aid efforts, and the peasant rebellions that resulted were forcibly crushed.
 According to French economist Frédéric Bastiat, the poor condition of the railway system can largely be attributed to French efforts to promote other systems of transport, such as carriages.
 Perhaps a third of Paris was on social welfare.
 Writers such as Louis Blanc ("The right to work") and Pierre-Joseph Proudhon ("Property is theft!") proliferated.

 Bastiat, who was one of the most famous political writers of the 1840s, had written countless works concerning the economic situation before 1848, and provided a different explanation of why the French people were forced to rise in the revolt.
-He believed that the main reasons were primarily the political corruption, along with its very complex system of monopolies, permits, and bureaucracy, which made those who were able to obtain political favors unjustly privileged and able to dictate the market conditions and caused a myriad of businesses to collapse, as well as protectionism which was the basis for the French foreign trade at the time, and which caused businesses along the Atlantic coast to file for bankruptcy, along with the one owned by Bastiat's family.
+He believed that the main reasons were primarily political corruption, along with its very complex system of monopolies, permits, and bureaucracy, which made those who were able to obtain political favors unjustly privileged and able to dictate the market conditions and caused a myriad of businesses to collapse, as well as protectionism which was the basis for the French foreign trade at the time, and which caused businesses along the Atlantic coast to file for bankruptcy, along with the one owned by Bastiat's family.
 Indeed, most of Bastiat's early works concern the situation in Bayonne and Bordeaux, two large merchant harbors before the Napoleonic Wars, gradually devastated first by Napoleon I's continental blockade, and later by the protectionist legislation of the nineteenth century.
 According to Bastiat's biographer, G.C.
 Roche, just prior to the revolution, 100,000 citizens of Lyon were described as "indigent" and by 1840 there were at least 130,000 abandoned children in France.
 International markets were not similarly troubled at the time, which Bastiat attributed to the freedom of trade.
 Indeed, a large part of French economic problems in the 1830s and 1840s were caused by the shortage and unnaturally high prices of different products which could have easily been imported from other countries, such as textiles, machines, tools, and ores, but doing so was either outright illegal at the time or unprofitable due to the system of punitive tariffs.